FEAR OF FAILURE

 There are multiple ways to handle envy or jealousy and its reverse effects.
 The principle one is to look for reasons you want someone to envy you.
-Most of the time it’s because you want to be accepted in the group.
+Most of the time, it’s because you want to be accepted in the group.
 You may have some insecurity issues.
 Review the section on Fear of Rejection for potential solutions.

 4. False Negative Thought #4.
 Triggered by Prior Failures or a Traumatic Event.

 A history of prior failures is a common reason given.
 However, it is because the word “failure” is intentionally misused by your Negative Thoughts Department.
 Failure is not the proper word.
-The proper term is “progress.”
+The appropriate term is “progress.”

 Here are a couple of examples:

 A man and his wife in the attic of their boarding house experimented with milky rubber sap.
 They boiled the sap with many compounds.
 None of them made the rubber hard or useful.
 Then they tried using sulfur.
 It stunk up the house so bad they had to move out for several days.
 When they returned, they discovered the rubber was hard.
-Those prior tests were not failures, but valuable progress steps.
-Thank you, Charles Goodyear, the inventor of all car tires used today.
+Those initial tests were not failures but valuable progress steps.
+Thank you, Charles Goodyear, the inventor of all car tires today.

 It took Thomas Edison 1,200 experiments before discovering a working light bulb.
 All 1,200 experiments were progress steps toward finding the proper filament.
 They were not failures.

-Therefore, every time the word “failure,” comes up, substitute the word “progress.”
+Therefore, every time the word “failure” comes up, substitute the word “progress.”

 A traumatic effect is the source of most of our deep-seated fears.
 Sometimes it only takes a single event.
 Most people who are afraid of drowning remember being pushed into deep water.
 Traumatic events do not go away by reading or hearing a speech.
-It usually takes repetitive exposure such as 10 to 20 times.
+It usually takes repetitive exposure, such as 10 to 20 times.
 To reduce the total number needed, add a reward after each repetition.